LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The purpose of this setting is to give the operator the ability to not only transmit more power than the official maximum power, for example for emergency operation.
 But it also allows the radio to transmit very low power levels, if low values of PA drive are used.
-A value of 0 would result in no drive to the PA at all, but there will still be RF generated by the main RF / transcriver chip in the radio.
+A value of 0 would result in no drive to the PA at all, but there will still be RF generated by the main RF / transceiver chip in the radio.
 Some of the signal from the RF chip is likely to leak into the antenna output of the radio and it definitely leaks through the plastic case of the radio.
 So a value of 0 does not stop the radio completely from generating RF.